Screening Tests for Lasso Problems: Numerical Examples

-All experiments solve the standard lasso problem \eqref{eq:iterW} using the Feature-sign lasso solver \cite{Lee2007Efficient}.
-The grafting lasso solver \cite{Perkins2003Online} was also tested and gave similar qualitative performance.
-We use two performance metrics: the percentage of features rejected and the speedup in solving the lasso problem.
-Recall, speedup is the time to solve the lasso problem divided by sum of the time to screen \emph{and} the time to solve the reduced lasso problem.
+All experiments solve the standard lasso problem \eqref{eq:iterW} using the Feature-sign \cite{Lee2007Efficient} and FISTA \cite{AM2009} solvers.
+The grafting solver \cite{Perkins2003Online} was also tested and gave similar qualitative performance.
+We use two performance metrics: the percentage of features rejected and the speedup (time to solve the lasso problem divided by sum of the time to screen \emph{and} the time to solve the reduced lasso problem).
 Timing and speedup results depend on the solver used.
 The regularization parameter $\lambda$ is set using the scaling invariant ratio $\fracn{\lambda}{\lm}$ where $\lm=\max_i |\tv^T\vb_i|$.
 So $\fracn{\lambda}{\lm} \in [0,1]$ with larger values yielding sparser solutions.
-Except for NYT, we randomly select $64$ lasso problems and report the average result and the standard error.
+For all datasets except RCV1 and NYT, we randomly select 20 dictionaries and for each dictionary we use 60 randomly selected test vectors.
+Averaged metrics and standard errors are reported across these $1200$ lasso instances.
+For RCV1, since $\lm$ is very low, we select $496$ lasso instances with $\lm \geq 0.5$ from the pool of $1200$ instances and report results for these $496$ instances.
+For the very large NYT dataset, we select the first 299,000 examples as the dictionary and 6 documents from the remaining 752 as target vectors.